Solid gold toilet stolen from Blenheim Palace, birthplace of Winston Churchill

 At Blenheim Palace, the toilet was installed in a room next to the one in which Churchill was born.
 A statement announcing the exhibition said the work could be perceived as a comment on the social, political and economic disparities in the United States.

 “His work can make us laugh and quake in turn, with its acerbic comments on the world we live in.
-I believe that his wry wit, stoicism and fantastical vision are exactly what we need in these times of global flux and uncertainty,” Edward Spencer-Churchill, the current Duke of Marlborough’s half-brother and founder of the Blenheim Art Foundation, said in a statement.
+I believe that his wry wit, stoicism and fantastical vision are exactly what we need in these times of global flux and uncertainty,” Spencer-Churchill said in a statement.

+Cattellan commented previously on the work, telling The New Yorker: “Whatever you eat, a two-hundred-dollar lunch or a two-dollar hot dog, the results are the same, toilet-wise.”
+He also described the work as “1% art for the 99%.”